mariosotil/river-framework/README.md

 ## Version change log

+Version 0.2.10
+- Improving the design to work with document indexes
+- Supporting fields > 32K (IBM Notes wrapper)
+- Updating the documentation
+- Various fixes and improvements

-- Version 0.2.9
+Version 0.2.9
 - ~~Redesigning in three layers~~
 - Redesigned the core layer to allows the developer to write logic, rules, etc. for a single object. e.g. a document or a database
 - Created a LoggerHelper class to make easier to control the `java.util.logging.Logger` objects
 - Optimized the IBM Notes wrapper library
 - Temporarily removed the support to Hazelcast wrapper library
 - Various fixes

 Version 0.2.8
 - Fixes and improvements